dakountche/RoCaWeb/README.md

 ### Data sets used for the learning process
-An important remark is that: We are assuming that the data sets used for the learning process describe the ** normal behavior ** of the application.
+An important remark is that: We are assuming that the data sets used for the learning process describe the **normal behavior** of the application.
+Also no learning is made when the  application is on *production mode*.
 These data can be obtained using:

-    - Wireshark to capture a normal traffic and then export it as a PDML
+    - Wireshark, for example during functional tests, to capture a normal traffic and then export it as a PDML
     - the ELK stack (provided in a beta version).
 Other data sources can be also implemented.

 ### Algorithms implemented
-The learning component is composed by the following algorithms:
+The learning module is composed by the following algorithms:

 - Bio-informatic algorithms:
     - AMAA (Another Multiple sequence Alignment Algorithm).
 This algorithm was developed during this project.